LasithaAmarasinghe/Foody/README.md

 - **Google Maps Integration**: Displays the restaurant's location using an embedded Google Map.
 - **Carousel**: A rotating image carousel in the **About Us** section.
 - **Hover Effects**: Interactive hover effects on menu items and buttons.
+- **Modern Glassmorphism UI Design**: The registration and sign up pages feature a sleek, frosted-glass effect.

 ## Setup Instructions